sumodgeorge/google-cloud-eclipse/eclipse/settings/README.md

   - serializable classes without `serialVersionUID` are _ignored_
   - redundant generic type argument are _errors_

+Our projects are configured to re-apply these changes frequently.

 ## Updating the Settings

 The settings require installing the [Google Java Format plugin for